RagnarB83/ash-documentation/docs/_build/html/_sources/coordinate-input.rst.txt

 as you want.
 A typical fragment will contain at least Cartesian coordinates about a molecule and the elemental information.
 Fragments can be created in multiple ways but will behave the same after creation.

-Fragments are Python objects created from the ASH *Fragment* object class.
+Fragments are Python objects created from the ASH *Fragment* object class (see above).
-See XXFragment-class-page-linkXX for an overview of all Fragment class attributes and functions.

 Direct creation of fragment from coordinates
 ==============================================